Stair carpet holders and replacement brackets

 Choose from 10 quality finishes and 2 diameters

-- Brackets are available in ten metal finishes: polished brass, antique or satin brass, antique bronze, polished chrome, brushed chrome, satin and polished nickel, pewter and black.
+- Stair rod holders are available in ten metal finishes: polished brass, antique or satin brass, antique bronze, polished chrome, brushed chrome, satin and polished nickel, pewter and black.

-- Choose from Runner Brackets, Front Fix Brackets or Side Fix brackets (see diagrams).
+- Choose from Runner Brackets, Front Fix Brackets or Side Fix brackets (see diagrams below).

 - Sold in pairs.